 - You don’t need to wait on a turkey to come out of the oven to make it.
 SERIOUSLY…make the gravy when it works well for YOU!

-- OLIVE OIL: You can make this using just veggie broth in place of the olive oil….but I found it to be a bit creamier and had a richer texture and taste with the small amount of olive oil included in the recipe.
+- Olive oil: You can make this using just veggie broth in place of the olive oil….but I found it to be a bit creamier and had a richer texture and taste with the small amount of olive oil included in the recipe.

-How to make The BEST Vegan Gravy:
+How to make Vegan Gravy:

-First, mix together the flour, onion powder, garlic powder, salt, white pepper and finely chopped fresh herbs.
+Step 1: mix together the flour, onion powder, garlic powder, salt, white pepper and finely chopped fresh herbs.

 Debra’s Pro Tips